 7.3.2.10 MBS listening status report

 Table 7.3.2.10-1 describes the information flow of MBS listening status report from the MC service client to the MC service server.
+The MBS listening status report is applicable to both broadcast and multicast MBS sessions.